Views 581

 Cutting Techniques for Napkins

-Once cut, remember to wash your napkins in hot water without bleach to preserve the prints and colors.
-And there you have it, precision-cut napkins ready to grace your table.
+After cutting, be sure to clean your napkins in hot water with no bleach to keep the prints and colors intact.
+And there you go, precision-cut napkins fit for your table.

 Pressing and Trimming Edges

-To achieve a clean finish on your fabric napkins, you'll need to press the edges twice to the wrong side.
-This pressing technique gives your edges a neat, professional look.
+To finish your fabric napkins cleanly, you’ll need to press the edges under twice to the wrong side.
+This method of pressing makes your edges look neat and professional.

-After pressing, it's time to trim.
-I use a ruler and rotary cutter to trim my edges evenly.
-By trimming at a 45-degree angle, you're preparing your fabric for mitered corners, which we'll tackle next.
+After pressing, it’s time to trim.
+I am too lazy a pithy genius to trim my edges perfectly.
+When you are cutting on a 45-degree angle, as we did here in the example, you’re prepping your fabric for mitered edges, which is the next step.

-Remember, pressing and trimming edges before sewing guarantees precision.
-It's these neat edges that contribute to the overall aesthetic of your napkins.
+As always, press and trim edges before sewing for accuracy.
+Such tidy edges add to the overall appearance of your napkins.

-This process might seem tedious, but trust me, the end result is worth it.
-So take your time, press and trim carefully, and you'll be well on your way to beautiful fabric napkins.
+I know this seems like a lot, but trust me, the end product will not make you regret it.
+So take your time, iron and trim as you go, and you’ll be well on your way to lovely fabric napkins.

 Mastering Mitered Corners